Medical Policy

 In a 2013 systematic review and meta-analysis, Ioppolo et al. included six RCTs on ESWT compared to sham treatment or placebo for calcific shoulder tendinopathy.
 Greater shoulder function and pain improvements were found at 6 months with ESWT over placebo.
 However, most studies were considered to be low quality.

-Guler and collegues (2020) evaluated the efficacy of kinesiotaping (KT) and ESWT for 40 individuals (27 females and 13 males) with newly diagnosed acute/subacute (complaints exist < 3 months) lateral epicondylitis (LE).
+Guler and colleagues (2020) evaluated the efficacy of kinesiotaping (KT) and ESWT for 40 individuals (27 females and 13 males) with newly diagnosed acute/subacute (complaints exist < 3 months) lateral epicondylitis (LE).
 Study participants were randomly allocated to receive a 3-week treatment of either KT for 5 days a week (n=20) or ESWT once a week (n=20).
-Subjects were evaluated using hand grip strength (HGS), visual analog scale (VAS), Roles and Maudsley scale (RMS), and quick DASH questionnaire at baseline.
+Participants were evaluated using hand grip strength (HGS), visual analog scale (VAS), Roles and Maudsley scale (RMS), and quick DASH questionnaire at baseline.
 Assessments were completed after 4 weeks, and after 8 weeks of the treatment.
-Measures evaluated included pain control, hand grip strength, and functionality.
+Measures evaluated included pain control, HGS, and functionality.
 The authors reported both KT and ESWT could achieve significant improvements in VAS, HGS, RMS, and Q-Dash after 4 and 8 weeks of treatment.
 However, these improvements were more noticeable in the KT group compared with ESWT after 4 and 8 weeks.
 Compared with ESWT, the KT cohort achieved lower VAS scores, higher HGS, lower RMS compared with ESWT (all p<0.05).
 The authors proposed that due to low cost and feasibility of KT compared with ESWT, that KT should be considered for treating individuals with newly diagnosed LE.
 The authors acknowledged that limitations of the study designed include the relatively small sample size and the limited (8 weeks) follow-up.
 Additional studies evaluating the long‑term outcomes of KT and ESWT in larger samples are still needed to confirm these findings.

 Also in 2020, Zheng and colleagues (2020) presented the results of a meta-analysis of RCTs to investigate the effectiveness of ESWT as a treatment for lateral epicondylitis of humerus.
 A total of nine studies were included in the meta-analysis.
 The primary outcome was the mean overall pain score at 12 weeks after treatment.
-Secondary outcomes included Thomsen test, 50% pain reduction, grip strength and adverse effect at 12 weeks after treatment.
+Secondary outcomes included Thomsen test, 50% pain reduction, GS and adverse effect at 12 weeks after treatment.
 The authors concluded that compared with the placebo group, ESWT cannot significantly reduce the pain score (mean deviation [MD] = -4.23; 95% confidence interval [CI], -8.78 to 0.32; p=0.07), but can make more individuals acquire 50% pain reduction (MD=1.38; 95% CI, 1.09 to 1.75; p=0.008).
 There was no significant difference between the ESWT cohort and the control group in reducing the pain score of Thomsen test (MD = -3.22; 95% CI, -14.06 to 7.62, p=0.56).
-ESWT proved to be more effective in Grip strength as compared with control at 12 weeks-3 months (MD=3.52; 95% CI, 2.43 to 4.60; p<0.00001).
+ESWT proved to be more effective in GS as compared with control at 12 weeks-3 months (MD=3.52; 95% CI, 2.43 to 4.60; p<0.00001).
 The authors concluded that while ESWT cannot effectively reduce the mean overall pain, it demonstrated that more people acquire 50% pain reduction and might be a better option for the treatment of LE.
 A limitation of the study includes the large degree of heterogeneity amongst the studies.
 Some of the studies assessed the use of focused waves while others used radial waves.
 The studies also varied in the duration and frequency of treatment as well as the strength and length of waves and number of shocks delivered during a treatment session.
 Due to the large heterogeneity of the studies included in the analysis, it difficult to draw conclusions regarding the efficacy of ESWT treatment.
 The authors acknowledged that additional rigorously designed large-samples and high-quality randomized controlled trials are needed to guide clinical practice.

 These results are interesting, but the majority of available studies contain significant flaws limiting their generalizability.
 Further investigations are needed to fully understand the safety and efficacy of ESWT for lateral epicondylitis.